 During the research and development period, The Shouting Mute initially explored actors taking over his voice and performing his poetry using different accents and vocal ranges to bring a new voice to his words.
-But by taking out his electronic voice completely it lost an aspect of himself and it became difficult to see his world.
+But by taking out his electronic voice completely, the performance lost an aspect of his unique voice and it became difficult to see his world.
 So he reintroduced his voice and performance alongside that of performers to create a dialogue within his poetry.

 ‘Grow up and Just Love Chocolate’ uses a variety of techniques to express and explore the human voice.
 As a poet The Shouting Mute uses an alternative communication device, which allows him to question and challenge his audience about who’s voice they imagine when they hear the emotionless robotic voice of his communication device.
 What emotions and feelings can be conveyed in monotone?

 ‘Grow up and Just Love Chocolate’ uses the voices of live actors, film, music, and movement to explore our relationships with the people and the things around us to ask what voice we have in these relationships?
 Can a female voice be in a males mind?
 How many voices does a mind have?
 And what is your true voice?